-The district’s mandatory Drug & Alcohol Parent Forum will be offered on Wednesday, Aug.
-9 at 6:30 p.m. at Hamburg High School, 4111 Legion Dr. One adult per household is required to attend the forum in order for his/her High School student to participate in any school special event or sports.
+The district’s mandatory Drug & Alcohol Parent Forum will be offered in conjunction with the Frontier Schools on Tuesday, Oct.
+10 at 6:30 p.m. at Frontier High School, 4432 Bayview Rd.
+One adult per household is required to attend the forum in order for his/her High School student to participate in any school special event or sports.
 Once met, the requirement is valid for the student’s High School career.

 Bulldog Dash 2017 will kick-off Saturday, Oct.
 28 in the Hamburg High School parking lot, 4111 Legion Dr. The race begins at 9:30 a.m.
 Registration starts at 8:30 a.m.
 This year’s theme is Halloween, so participants are encouraged to dress in their favorite Halloween costume.
 Medals will be given to the top male and female race winners, as well as to winners in various age categories.
 This community-wide race is open to all ages.
 T-shirts will be given out to the first 200 registrants.

 You spoke…we listened.
 Many parents have told us that they prefer to receive school notifications via text message or email instead of automated phone calls.
 So, this school year, the district is relying less on “robo calls” to relay certain information and more on text/email through service provider SchoolMessenger.
 Parents: The district must have your correct cell phone number and/or email address on file in order for you to receive notifications.
 Additionally, to receive texts, you must take the extra step of opting-in.

 8:30 AM - 10:30 AM Bottle & Can Drive for Athletics